Configure pool settings

 Maximum agents

-Specify the maximum count of agents that are available for use in your pool.
+Specify the maximum count of agents that can be provisioned at a given time in your pool.
 For example, if you specify a Maximum agents value of 2, you can run a maximum of two agents at the same time.
 If more than two jobs are queued, only two agents at a time will run jobs while the other jobs wait.

 Maximum agents is configured in Pool settings for an existing pool, and on the Basics tab when creating a pool.